 California Zephyr– Chicago, IL to Omaha, NE (the train does go to Califonia)

-The Zephyr has a special place in my heart, for it was the first train long-distance train.
+The Zephyr has a piece in my heart, for it was the first long-distance train.
 I took it to San Fransico, CA, for my first solo cross-country trip.

 The Zephyr has three distinct vistas as you ride it from end to end.
-From east to west, you start with the midwest planes, agriculture, windmills, and industry.
-The next day you wake up going through pastures, industry and start your journey through the Rockies.
+You start with the midwest planes, agriculture, windmills, and industry from east to west.
+The next day you wake up going through pastures and factories and start your journey through the Rockies.
 After your final slumber aboard the Zephry, you wake up to see the Sierra Nevadas before reaching the ports and industries of California.
 If you only take one big train trip, this would be one of the ones I suggest.

 Amenities on this train include a dining car, a Sightseer lounge car with the cafe on the lower level, baggage service, coach class, and sleepers.
-The Califonia Zephry has a traditional dining car menu and cafe menu (these menus can change at any time).
+The Califonia Zephry has a “traditional dining car” and cafe.

 I booked my tickets using both Amtrak.com and also the Amtrak app.
 It was easier to use the website to log into my dad’s account to access the companion coupons for the two one-way tickets.
 I used the app to purchase my round-trip tickets from Omaha to Sturtevant.
 All of our reservations are for coach class.

 The cost from Sturtevant to Omaha leg was $122 for both of us with the coupon.
-Coming home originally was $104 for the both of us, but I changed the date to Sunday, which dropped that cost by $3.
-The savings came off the Hiwatha portion of the ticket because there are not weekend priority train prices.
-Priority trains tickets are slightly more.
+Coming home originally was $104 for both of us, but I changed the date to Sunday, which dropped that cost by $3.
+The savings came from the Hiwatha portion of the ticket because there are no weekend priority train prices.
+Priority train tickets are slightly more.

 The gear & packing

 For this trip, I am using both of my travel backpacks.
-I am using my eBags Professional Weekender for the first time out because it is slim, and I am only packing a few things.
-My second trip 40-liter bag from Tortuga (mine is no longer in production) will come along.
+I am using my eBags Professional Weekender for the first time because it is slim, and I am only packing a few things.
+On my second trip, a 40-liter bag from Tortuga (mine is no longer in production) will come along.
 I will need a few more things because I am staying out longer.